Select Bus Service: Fare and payment

-The fare for SBS is the same as on all New York City Transit local and limited-stop buses, $2.75, payable with a MetroCard or coins at booths on each stop.
-The Fare can also be paid on board SBS Buses with MTA's new OMNY Fare Payment system, by tapping a contactless bank card, smart device or OMNY Card at any OMNY Reader at any door, excluding the S79 SBS.
-Boarding procedures for the S79 SBS are the same as those on regular local and limited-stop buses using Metrocard or OMNY on the Front Door of the Bus.
-On all other SBS services, unlike other bus lines in New York City, fare collection for SBS uses a proof-of-payment system.
-Passengers are required to pay their fare before boarding the bus at pay stations located in bus shelters at the designated stops (for customers using UniTicket, which is valid for boarding) or paying the Fare on board at any door using OMNY.
+The fare for SBS is the same as on all New York City Transit local and limited-stop buses, $2.90, payable with a MetroCard or coins at booths on each stop, with the exception of the Q70, which is fare-free.
+The fare can also be paid on board SBS Buses with MTA's new OMNY fare payment system, by tapping a contactless bank card, smart device or OMNY Card at any OMNY reader at any door, excluding the S79 SBS.
+Unlike other bus lines in New York City, fare collection for SBS uses a proof-of-payment system.

+Passengers are required to pay their fare before boarding the bus at pay stations located in bus shelters at the designated stops (for customers using UniTicket, which is valid for boarding) or paying the fare on board at any door using OMNY.
 Once fare payment is made, one must board the bus at that stop within one hour.
 Boarding can be done via any of the two or three doors (depending on the bus fleet), except on S79 buses, where all passengers board from the front door since fares are paid on board.

-New York City Transit fare inspectors (organized in "EAGLE" teams), NYPD officers, or MTA police officers check for proof of payment receipts, OMNY Users will have their payment method validated with a reader carried by the "EAGLE" Team to ensure Proof of Payment; those unable to produce one are subject to a fine of up to $100.
+New York City Transit fare inspectors (organized in "EAGLE" teams), NYPD officers, or MTA police officers check for proof of payment receipts.
+OMNY Users will have their payment method validated with a reader carried by the "EAGLE" Team to ensure Proof of Payment.
+Those unable to produce one are subject to a fine of up to $100.
 These inspections are conducted randomly, or through the entire bus at specific stations.

-In addition, proof-of-payment receipts are only valid for the route that stops at the station at which one boards (i.e., an M34/M34A SBS receipt cannot be used on the M15 SBS).
-When transferring from one SBS route to another, one must obtain a second receipt from that route's fare payment machines, OMNY users must tap the same payment method on their next leg of their trip to obtain their Free transfer.
-Free transfers between routes are also provided with MetroCards and OMNY.
+Proof-of-payment receipts are only valid for the route that stops at the station at which one boards (i.e., an M34/M34A SBS receipt cannot be used on the M15 SBS).
+When transferring from one SBS route to another, one must obtain a second receipt from that route's fare payment machines.
+OMNY users must use the same payment method on their next leg of their trip to obtain their free transfer.
+Free transfers between routes are also provided with MetroCards.